City at center of China's virus outbreak gradually revives

 The owner of a candy shop on the Chuhe Hanjie mall said two of her four employees are back at work but she wasn’t sure whether the others were willing to come back.

-“We’ve only prepared a little stock," said the owner, Li Zhen.
-“Most people are still afraid of the virus.”
+“We’ve only prepared a little stock, because most people are still afraid of the virus,” said the owner, Li Zhen.

 A poster at the entrance to the pedestrian mall asked customers to wear masks, cooperate with fever checks and show a code on a smartphone app that tracks a user’s health status and travel.
 A banner nearby said, “Wuhan We Are Coming Back.
 Thank You.”